INTRODUCTION TO TORT LAW - 2020/1

 - To consider and evaluate the objectives of tort law in relation to the areas of tort law covered by the Introduction to Tort Law syllabus,

-- To appreciate how law operates as a compensation and loss distribution mechanism
+- To appreciate at an introductory level how tort law operates as a compensation and loss distribution mechanism

 - Along with Tort in Context (Semester II) to satisfy the Qualifying Law Degree requirements as to the law of Obligations